IInsulin resistance — also known as syndrome X — happens

 of blood sugar.
 And that’s where insulin comes in.
 Your body and brain need the

-of glucose in a steady supply to remain stable.
+in a steady supply to remain stable.

 Under these kinds of healthy conditions, your body is “insulin sensitive.”
 As a